What Does a Product Recovery System Do?

 Watch the space, as HPS have a new pig detector in development, which will be available in 2019!

-Automatic Pigging Control Software Increases Process Speed, Efficiency and Productivity
+Pigging Automation Increases Process Speed, Efficiency, Productivity and Safety

 Most pigging systems are either semi or fully automated, therefore another fundamental component of a pigging system is the control software.
 The control software, controlled by PLCs with either HMI or SCADA systems, can either be supplied as a standalone or can be integrated into your existing setup.